codelibs/fess-docs/en/8.0/admin/wizard-guide.rst

 Introduction to the Configuration Wizard.

-You can use Settings Wizard, to set you up on the Fess.
+You can use Settings Wizard, to set you up on the |Fess| .

 How to set up
 =============